El Cóndor Pasa (song): Copyright lawsuit

-In late 1970, Daniel Alomía Robles' son Armando Robles Godoy, a Peruvian filmmaker, filed a successful copyright lawsuit against Paul Simon.
+In late 1970, Daniel Alomía Robles' son Armando Robles Godoy, a Peruvian filmmaker, filed a successful copyright lawsuit against Simon.
 The grounds for the lawsuit extended that the song had been composed by his father, who had copyrighted the song in the United States in 1933.
-Armando Robles Godoy said that he held no ill will towards Paul Simon for what he considered a "misunderstanding" and an "honest mistake".
+Godoy said that he held no ill will towards Simon for what he considered a "misunderstanding" and an "honest mistake".

 "It was an almost friendly court case because Paul Simon was very respectful of other cultures.
-It was not carelessness on his part", said Armando Robles Godoy.
+It was not carelessness on his part", said Godoy.
 "He happened to hear the song in Paris from a vernacular group Los Incas.
 He liked it, he went to ask the band for permission and they gave him the wrong information.
 Jorge Milchberg told him it was a traditional folk song from the 18th century and not my father's composition.
 It was a court case without further complications."